lienardale/ft_transcendence/README.md

 ## Project
 - This is 42's comon-core final project
 - The goal was to make a fullstack web platform with languages and technologies we never used before.
+- Deployment was not part of the school's project, it was done as a way to gain understanding of various implications

 ## Stack
 <p align="left" dir="auto">